joesobo/TinyTurtleTanks/README.md

 * Creating a working menu
 * New art style developed in Blender and MagicaVoxel
 * Polish with VFX and Cinemachine
+* Custom procedural voxel tree editor (not shown in game)
+* Custom implementation of Boids algorithm in 3D
 * and plenty more

 - - - -